RsyncProject/rsync/rsync.1.md

 0. `--no-whole-file`, `--no-W`

-    Disable whole-file updating when it is enaled by default for a local transfer.
+    Disable whole-file updating when it is enabled by default for a local transfer.
 This usually slows rsync down, but it can be useful if you are trying to minimize the writes to the destination file (if combined with [`--inplace`](#opt)) or for testing the checksum-based update algorithm.